All Episodes

 He was doing the best he could do.

-Um, and and things on the ground sometimes change.
+And things on the ground sometimes change.

 And it did in this case.

-And it doesn't matter how wrong the media was, where they're really like I watched the New York Times, which is nothing.
+Where they're really, like I watched the New York Times, which is nothing.

 Look, this is a garbage newspaper at this point.

-You gotta understand.
+You got to understand.

-This is not anything that has any credit credibility or should have any credibility with the American people.
+This is not anything that has any credibility or should have any credibility with the American people.

 It just doesn't.

-And all throughout this whole thing, they've been out there and and they've politicized this, and we've chronicled a lot of it, and I can go over it again if you want, but he could have seen what was coming.
+And I can go over it again if you want, but he could have seen what was coming.

-This is their this is their headline.
+This is their headline.

-It's like it reads like war and peace.
+It's like, it reads like war and peace.

 You can't get through this thing.

-It bores you to tears with their with their unnamed source after unnamed source, examination reveals the president was warned about a potential pandemic, but internal divisions, lack of planning and his faith in his own instincts led to a halting response.
+Examination reveals the president was warned about a potential pandemic, but internal divisions, lack of planning, and his faith in his own instincts led to a halting response.

-Well, um, they can say it, they can think it, but it doesn't make it true.
+They can think it, but it doesn't make it true.

 And this is now part of what is a never-ending informational crisis we have with the media.